Merzasphor/MWSE/docs/source/lua/type/niSourceTexture.rst

 ----------------------------------------------------------------------------------------------------

 `fileName`_ (`string`_)
+    Read-only.
 The platform-independent version of the filename from which the image was created, or NULL if the image was created from pixel data.

 `formatPrefs`_ (`niFormatPrefs`_)
     The `NiFormatPrefs` of the texture.

 `height`_ (`number`_)
+    Read-only.
 The height of the texture.

 `isStatic`_ (`boolean`_)
     The static flag.